Kajal0332/Spotify-music-website/README.md

-This music is like Spotify music website.
+This music is like Spotify's music website. now this website is in processing.